AdobeDocs/analytics.en/help/implement/vars/config-vars/configuration-variables.md

 >[!IMPORTANT]
 >
 >Make sure that all configuration variables are set before calling a tracking method ([`t()`](../functions/t-method.md) or [`tl()`](../functions/tl-method.md)).
 Avoid setting configuration variables in the [`doPlugins()`](../functions/doplugins.md) function.

+## Retired configuration variables

+The following configuration variables are retired.
+They are documented here for reference if you encounter them in a legacy implementation.

+* **`account`**: Determined the report suite that data was sent to.
+Report suite is now handled through tracking object instantiation (the [`s_gi()`](../functions/s-gi.md) method).
+Use the [`s.sa()`](../functions/sa-method.md) method if you need to change the report suite after the tracking object is instantiated.
+* **`cookieDomain`**: Determined the domain on which AppMeasurement set cookies.
+Current versions of AppMeasurement automatically detect the correct cookie domain, making this variable obsolete.
+* **`cookieDomainPeriods`**: Helped AppMeasurement determine where to store cookies when a domain contained multiple periods.
+Current versions of AppMeasurement automatically detect the correct domain, making this variable obsolete.
+* **`trackingServer`**: Specified the domain used to send data to Adobe over HTTP.
+It is deprecated in favor of secure data collection over HTTPS.
+Use [`trackingServerSecure`](trackingserversecure.md) instead.
+* **`trackInlineStats`**: Enabled or disabled previous versions of [Activity Map](/help/analyze/activity-map/overview.md).
+* **`visitorMigrationKey`**: Carried a key used to migrate visitors from third-party to first-party cookies.
+It is retired because modern libraries set a first-party fallback cookie (`fid`) and rely on the Experience Cloud ID Service for identity.
+* **`visitorMigrationServer`**: Specified the server used during the third-party to first-party cookie migration.
+* **`visitorMigrationServerSecure`**: The HTTPS equivalent of `visitorMigrationServer`.
+* **`visitorNameSpace`**: Helped determine the third-party cookie domain.
+It is retired in favor of using the [`trackingServerSecure`](trackingserversecure.md) variable for implementations that do not use the Experience Cloud ID Service.